ElrieM/blacksheep/README.md

 ## 3.2 Features Left to Implement

+- Adding text to designs
+- Being able to view order at different statuses
+- Being able to access previous designs
+- Being able to order from previous designs
+- Contact form for special print jobs or to report bugs / issues

 # 4. Testing

 ## [Click here to go to testing](TESTING.md)

 # 5. APIs

+- Fabric.js for t-shirt customisation
+- DomToImage for exporting t-shirt canvas to png file
+- Stripe for online payments management
+- Google OAuth api

 # 6. Deployment